-- 1. With narrow constraints set and feasibility established, we will now turn our attention to Objectives - 1.
-Objectives are the goals that you would like to achieve and these will be the driving forces for the Optimizer - 2.
-Expand the Objectives / Optimizer sub-block and then click Edit under the Objectives section - 3.
-For this example we will use the following objectives: - 1.
-Rectum min mean (Minimize the mean dose to the Rectum) - 2.
-Testes min max (Minimize the maximum dose to the Testes) - 3.
-Left & Right Femur min_overdose 45 Gy (Minimize the amount of the structure the receives dose above 45 Gy) - 4.
+1. With narrow constraints set and feasibility established, we will now turn our attention to Objectives for the Optimizer

+1. Objectives are the goals that you would like to achieve and these will be the driving forces

+- 2. Expand the Objectives / Optimizer sub-block and then click Edit under the Objectives section - 3.
+For this example we will use the following objectives (Click the Add structure drop down menu to add the following) - 1.
+The External Body (Skin) will automatically populate - 2.
+Rectum min\mean (Minimize the mean dose to the Rectum) - 3.
+Testes min\max (Minimize the maximum dose to the Testes) - 4.
+Left & Right Femur min\overdose 45 Gy (Minimize the amount of the structure the receives dose above 45 Gy) - 5.
 PTV min max (Minimize the maximum dose within the PTV)

 - 2. Click OK to complete the Objectives - 3.
-We are now ready to run the MCO, by opening the Navigation sub-block and clicking the calculate link - 1.
-This may take up to 20 minutes for this plan depending upon your available cloud services resources - 2.
+We are now ready to run the MCO, by clicking the calculate link - 1.
+This may take up to 10 minutes for this plan depending upon your available cloud services resources - 2.
 Keep in mind that even though this process may take some time, the planner will be able to make adjustments easily in the Navigation without running a new plan